 In September last year, Groupe PSA/Opel and Total/Saft signed an agreement to create the reported JV company ACC.
 Their joint announcement said that the JV company will manufacture high-performance battery packs for EVs from 2023.
 Speaking to largus.fr in November 2020, Yann Vincent, Managing Director, ACC, confirmed that Groupe PSA plans to use ACC-made battery packs in the eVMP platform-based EVs.

-ACC plans to commence manufacturing of battery packs at two “gigafactories”, one located in Douvrin (France) and the other located in Kaiserslautern (Germany).
+ACC plans to commence manufacturing of battery packs at two “gigafactories,” one located in Douvrin (France) and the other located in Kaiserslautern (Germany).
 Naturally, the Douvrin-made battery packs would be used for the Peugeot e-3008.
-But according to L’Argus, production in Douvrin won’t begin until late 2023 or early 2024 and the production capacity will be limited initially.
-It has reported that Groupe PSA has signed a supply contract with BYD as a plan B. BYD will supply battery packs for the locally manufactured Peugeot e-3008 for domestic sales in China anyway.
+But according to L’Argus, production in Douvrin won’t begin until late 2023 or early 2024, and the production capacity will be limited initially.
+It has been reported that Groupe PSA has signed a supply contract with BYD as a plan B. BYD will supply battery packs for the locally manufactured Peugeot e-3008 for domestic sales in China anyway.

-Groupe PSA has confirmed that the eVMP platform-based BEVs will come with 60-100 kWh (gross) battery pack options and FWD and AWD drivetrain layout options.
-The AWD configuration(s) will offer a maximum power of up to 250 kW or 335 hp.
+Groupe PSA had confirmed that the eVMP platform-based BEVs would come with 60-100 kWh (gross) battery pack options and FWD and AWD drivetrain layout options.
+The AWD configuration will offer a maximum power of up to 250 kW or 335 hp.
 The WLTP range of the eVMP platform-based BEVs will be between 400-650 km or 249-404 miles.
 Vincent has told L’Argus that the battery packs of these BEVs will have a classic NMC (Nickel-Manganese-Cobalt) chemistry but with a lower level of Cobalt.